milesj/shapeshifter/docs/schema.md

 Schemas support a rudimentary form of polymorphism through relations and the [polymorph](./definitions.md#polymorphic) type.
-When a polymorph is defined, something like the following output would be generated, with the object being a map of all variants, and the attribute name.
+When a polymorph is defined, something like the following would be generated, with the object being a map of all variant types, and the associated attribute name.

 ```js
 attachmentSchema.morphTo(